earlgreytech/neutron-spec/neutron-x86.md

 * Instructions which require priviledge (ie, ring 0 - ring 2) or are designed for the implementation of operating system features are disallowed
 * Instructions which test if memory using a segment register is readable is invalid
-* The BOUND instruction is invalid (never used by compilers due to unpredictable interrupt behavior)
+* The BOUND instruction is invalid (never used by compilers due to unpredictable interrupt behavior) and will result in an opcode error
-* IN and OUT instructions (and variants) are not implemented
+* IN and OUT instructions (and variants) are not implemented and will result in an opcode error
 * It is effectively impossible to use 16 bit addressing mode opcodes and so this functionality will immediately trigger an error, excluding the 16 bit LEA opcode which is valid and will function properly
 * The LOCK prefix is valid on all opcodes and will never trigger an error.
 It is treated as a NOP
-* The CPUID opcode is not implemented and will trigger an error
+* The CPUID opcode is not implemented and will trigger an opcode error
-* The HLT opcode will never resume execution, it will explicitly terminate the program
+* The HLT opcode will never resume execution, it will explicitly terminate the program, as if using the interrupt `exit_execution(EAX)`
-* Loading segment registers (using MOV etc) will always trigger an error
+* Loading segment registers (using MOV etc) will always trigger an opcode error
-* PUSH and POP operations for segment registers will function as a no-op, but will modify the stack
+* PUSH and POP operations for segment registers will function as a no-op, but will modify the stack.
+Specifically, pushing a segment will always result on a 0:u16 being pushed to the stack, while popping a segment will always result in the ESP register being moved appropriately, but nothing being done with the data that is on the stack

 # The x86 Hypervisor